prakashd1/BeanShellExample/README.md

 This program gives example of executing java beanshell using simple example.
 You can refer to details about beanshell on http://www.beanshell.org/intro.html

+how to run this program ..
+mvn clean install exec:java
 BR,
 Prakash Dayaramani